cookooteam/epub_viewer_cookoo/README.md

-# Starlight Epub Viewer (Paid Version - 50,000MMK)
+# Epub Viewer by Folio Reader Api (Both Android and iOS Free For Now)

-starlight_epub_viewer is an epub ebook reader that encapsulates the [folioreader](https://folioreader.github.io/FolioReaderKit/) framework.
+Epub Viewer is an epub ebook reader that encapsulates the [folioreader](https://folioreader.github.io/FolioReaderKit/) framework.
 It supports iOS and android.